-On July 5, 2005, we announced that we had implemented a plan to identify and evaluate our strategic alternatives, including pursuant to mergers, acquisitions, the sale or purchase of assets, in-licensing opportunities, and out-licensing opportunities.
+On July 5, 2005, we announced that we had implemented a plan to identify and evaluate our strategic alternatives, including pursuant to mergers, acquisitions, the sale or purchase of assets, and out-licensing opportunities.
 In connection therewith, we have engaged SG Cowen & Co. as our financial advisor to assist the Company during this process.
 We are uncertain as to what strategic alternatives may be available to us or what impact any particular strategic alternative that is announced or consummated will have on our stock price.
 Uncertainties and risks relating to our exploration of strategic alternatives include the following:

-exploration of strategic alternatives will disrupt our operations, which could have a material adverse effect on our business and the market prices of our common stock and preferred stock;

-- the process of exploring strategic alternatives may be more time-consuming and expensive than we anticipate; - we may not be able to identify any strategic alternatives that the Company believes are in the best interest of the Company and its stockholders; and - · we may not be able to successfully execute or achieve the benefits of a strategic alternative recommended to us by our financial advisor.
+- exploration of strategic alternatives will disrupt our operations, which could have a material adverse effect on our business and the market prices of our common stock and preferred stock; - the process of exploring strategic alternatives may be more time-consuming and expensive than we anticipate; - we may not be able to identify any strategic alternatives that the Company believes are in the best interest of the Company and its stockholders; and - we may not be able to successfully execute or achieve the benefits of a strategic alternative recommended to us by our financial advisor.

-In addition, the Company is evaluating strategic alternatives, and future actions may result in additional restructuring costs or impairment charges relating to our long-lived assets in future periods which could have an adverse impact on our business, financial condition and results of operations.
+In addition, future actions we take based on our exploration of strategic alternatives may result in additional restructuring costs or impairment charges relating to our long-lived assets in future periods that could have an adverse impact on our business, financial condition and results of operations.